 While the experience of the SFiRs is in entrepreneurship, they have a range of experience that will benefit the U of T community beyond starting a company.

-Any student, staff or faculty can meet with them to discuss topics such as career and business planning, intellectual property, school-life balance, public speaking and performance, EDI in the workplace, and other topics as specified in their profiles below.
+Any student, staff or faculty could meet with them to discuss topics such as career and business planning, intellectual property, school-life balance, public speaking and performance, EDI in the workplace, and other topics as specified in their profiles below.

 January 9 - March 3, 2023: Joella Almeida, MedEssist